StiglCZ/engine/readme.md

 The engine currently uses x11 to display graphics and the resolution is not currently hot-changable!
 The aspect ratio should be working however!

-To change the framerate, you can eighter supply shorter usleep function trough your clib, or you can sleep in a script to make it lower.
-Currently capped at 120FPS!
+To change the framerate, you can just change the sleep value in program.hh Currently capped at ~960FPS!

 ### Porting